Lorenzo Orsetti

-History
+Biography

 Orsetti was a chef and sommelier by trade and worked in different restaurants in Florence.
 He became interested in the Rojava conflict, the struggle of the Kurdish people against the Islamic State, and the Rojava Revolution.
-He met Paolo Andolina, an Italian activist and anarchist who had fought against the Islamic State with YPG International.
+He met Paolo Andolina, an Italian activist and anarchist who had fought against the Islamic State with YPG International whilst still in Italy.

+Syria

 In September 2017 Orsetti travelled to Syria, where he joined the People's Protection Units (YPG).
 Once in Syria, he struck up friendships with several Italian antifascist volunteers who were fighting there alongside the Kurds.

 Upon finishing his military training, Orsetti joined a military formation organised by the Communist Party of Turkey/Marxist–Leninist and then fought during the Battle of Afrin against the Turkish Army and Turkish-backed Free Syrian Army's jihadists with other internationalists as part of TİKKO and AFFA (Anti-Fascist Forces in Afrin).
 During this time he deployed several times to the front in Deir ez-Zur.
 He fought initially outside of Hajin with a mixed unit during which IS attempted to break out of the besieged city.
 The battle lasted for 3 days and resulted in significant casualties.
 Following this he continued to participate in the campaign until the final defeat of IS in Al-Baghuz.
 It was during this battle that Lorenzo Orsetti was killed.

 Death

 Orsetti was killed in action on the morning of Monday 18 March 2019 in the village of Baghouz, Syria.
 He was in that locality fighting in the Battle of Baghuz Fawqani against the last bastion of the Islamic State in Syria.
 He was attached to an Arab unit Syrian Democratic Forces when he and his comrades were killed by the jihadists in an ambush.
 His death was announced by Islamic State media and confirmed by the YPG, Tekoşina Anarşist and by TKP/ML TİKKO, the latter of whom published Orsetti's letter to be read in the event of his death.
-The letter states "I don’t have regrets, I died doing what I thought was the right thing, defending the weakest, and being loyal to my ideals of justice, equality, and freedom.
+The letter states: "I don’t have regrets, I died doing what I thought was the right thing, defending the weakest, and being loyal to my ideals of justice, equality, and freedom.
 So, despite of my premature departure, my life is still successful, and I am almost sure that I went with a smile on my lips.
 I could not have asked for better."

-When announcing his death, his comrades shared Orsetti's last will in which he explained why he had decided to travel to Syria and his ideological motives.
+When announcing his death, his comrades shared Orsetti's last will and testament in which he explained why he had decided to travel to Syria and his ideological motives.

-Orsetti's body was returned to Florence in June 2019, and was interred in the Porte Sante cemetery.
+Orsetti's body was recovered as part of a military action by the YPG, before being returned to Florence in June 2019, and was interred in the Porte Sante cemetery, despite his wish to be buried in Syria.